Plain English

 Bull Market

-A bull market is a prolonged period when stock prices are rising and investor confidence is high.
-You'll hear this term …
+A bull market is when stock prices are rising and investors feel optimistic about the economy.
+You'll hear this term con…

 Bull Trap

-A bull trap is a false signal that a stock's price is about to rise, when it's actually about to fall.
-You'll see the pr…
+A bull trap is a false signal that makes a stock look like it's about to rise, but then it drops instead.
+You'll hear th…

 Candlestick Pattern

-A candlestick pattern is a visual formation created by a stock's price movement over a specific time period—usually show…
+A candlestick pattern is a visual formation created by a stock's price movement over a set time period—usually shown on …

 Chandelier Stop